healeycodes/country-borders/README.md

 ### All the countries that France touches

-`france.py` generates the graph and outputs:
+`france.py` builds a graph and dynamically outputs:

 ```
 France is connected to 8 countries.